Small Business Start Up Costs

 Calculating business start up costs should be a part of starting any business.
 An entrepreneur is usually required to put these costs together as part of a business plan, loan or grant application.
 They are also helpful when putting together proforma financial statements.

-Business Start Up Costs Templatefor Excel, OpenOffice, & Google Docs
+Business Start Up Costs Templatefor Excel, OpenOffice, and Google Docs

 This Excel workbook will help you put together an estimate of costs and funding required to start your business.
 It is pre-populated with expense categories common to many small businesses and home-based businesses, so it can be very useful in helping you identify all of your start up costs, including many you may not have considered.

 As you add your own costs or expense categories, the template will help you understand whether you have adequate funding.
 Once you have your funding secured and you pull the trigger, use the worksheet to track your actual expenditures to help you keep your costs under control.

 Starting a restaurant?
 This free template also includes a customized start up cost sheet with many cost categories specific to owning and operating a restaurant.
 Perfect for helping you capture all of those Restaurant Start up Costs.

 Starting a franchise, web business or home business?
 Continue reading below for some help with costs specific to these types of businesses as well as links to other helpful resources.

 Start Up Costs for Different Businesses

 Restaurant Business Start Up Costs

 Starting a restaurant can be expensive because of the specialized equipment and facilities that are required.
 Luckily, there are usually leasing options available for the expensive items and many landlords will work with you on leasehold improvements.
 Use the Restaurant specific worksheet in the Business Start up Cost Template to help you consider other expenses such as cleaning costs, uniforms, menu development and supplier sourcing costs.